bakytk/Chatbots/README.md

 **NLP-API's**<br>

-The goal of this project is to deploy several transformer-based NLP API from HuggingFace repos, serve them with Flask (FastAPI) and render access to theme through a Node.js web server.
+The goal of this project is to deploy several transformer-based NLP API from HuggingFace repos, serve them with Flask (FastAPI) and render access to them through a Node.js web server.
 The basic front-end will be built on Vue.js

 The project app schema can be depicted as follows: